The Insurance Application can be found on the bottom of this page.

 No, property coverage only extends to the policy holder’s use of the equipment.
 Coverage does not apply when the equipment is being rented out to another DJ or customer.

-Is equipment that I rent from another company for my own use covered by this insurance policy, or should I purchase separate coverage for equipment this?
+Is equipment that I rent from another company for my own use covered by this insurance policy, or should I purchase separate coverage for this equipment?

 Equipment that is rented for use by the policy holder is covered up to a maximum equipment value of $5000 (deductible is $500).
 No equipment list needs to be submitted, but if a claim is made, a dated copy of proof of rental (for equipment being claimed) will need to be submitted.
 Equipment that the policy holder rents out to other DJs, as detailed in another FAQ, is NOT covered.